JUNIOR HIGH ACADEMY EXPECTATIONS

 WRITING

 The texts for writing are Vocabulary Workshop by Sadlier, Grammar for Writing by Sadlier, and Write Source by Houghton Mifflin.
-Students use the six traits to practice the writing process, and create essays.
+Students use the six traits to practice the writing process and create essays.
 Emphasis is also on the examination of sentence construction, grammar, mechanics, and vocabulary development.
 In seventh grade, students also work on development in content and ideas.
-In eighth grade, students ar focused on preparation for high school writing.
+In eighth grade, students are focused on preparation for high school writing.

 HISTORY

-Our history text in junior high is McDougal Little.
+Our history text in junior high is McDougal Littell.
 History is taught with a humanities approach, integrating literature into historical perspective.
 In sixth grade, students study ancient civilizations from early Mesopotamians to ancient Romans.
 In seventh grade, students study an overview of American History from 1500 to pre-Civil War.
 In eighth grade, students study an overview of American History from Civil War to present day.
 Students master a test on the U.S. constitution before graduation.

 SCIENCE